project-tsurugi/metadata-manager/README.md

 * message-broker
     * Mediates communication among components in order to be able to exchange messages
 * authentication-manager
-    * Provide user authentication function using PostgreSQL.
+    * Provides user authentication using PostgreSQL.

 ## Requirements